Conditions in the Detention Centre

 The airport transit premises have a size of 80m2 and are equipped with 25 sofas and some blankets.
 There are no adequate conditions for sleeping and the ventilation is unsatisfactory.
 The foreigners are locked up all day long.
 The toilet is located within the premises and is in an acceptable condition.

-The Special Rapporteur for Torture described material conditions as inadequate for the purposes of detention.
+In 2019, the Special Rapporteur for Torture described material conditions as inadequate for the purposes of detention.
 The main shortcomings are described as follows:

 “The material conditions in this room were inadequate for the purposes of detention, the main shortcomings being the absence of beds and heating, deplorable hygienic and sanitary conditions and constant artificial lighting.
 When tested, the tap water was not running, the premises visibly had not been cleaned for an extended period of time and all seven persons who were held there were obliged to spend the night sitting in armchairs.
 However, they had all received meals provided by the airport police.”